PrEP for HIV Prevention

 • Have you taken post-exposure prophylaxis (PEP) more than once in the past year?

-• Are you in a serodiscordant relationship, where your sexual partner is HIV positive and you are HIV negative?
+• Are you in a relationship where your sexual partner is HIV positive, and you are HIV negative?

 • Are you in an open relationship or having anal and/or vaginal sex with multiple partners?

-There is more info on this site on how to get started with PrEP, how to talk with your doctor about PrEP or how find a clinic that prescribes PrEP.
+We have more info available on how to get started with PrEP, how to talk with your doctor about PrEP, and how find a clinic that prescribes PrEP.

 Watch this video to learn more about PrEP and how it works in your body.